 - Carriers of sex-linked genetic disorders

-- Carriers of single gene defects
+- Carriers of single gene disorders

 - Those with chromosomal disorders

-- Women experiencing recurring pregnancy loss associated with chromosomal concerns
+- Women experiencing recurring pregnancy loss

 PGD has also been used for the purpose of gender selection.
 However, discarding embryos based only on gender considerations is an ethical concern for many people.